 Maybe he would keep coming out here.
 If Daren wanted to.
 Maybe her ghost would find them as they traveled through this place she had loved.
 And then he could ask her.

-First published in Asimov’s Science Fiction Magazine, February, 2008.
+Originally published in Asimov’s Science Fiction Magazine, February, 2008.